Skip to content

 By Published

 When your employer announces a reduction, the first round often arrives as a voluntary separation package (VSP).
 The eligibility criteria are tenure-banded or role-based; the package terms are fixed; the decision window is short.
 A few weeks later, round 2 lands as an involuntary RIF for the employees who did not take the VSP.
 The same release of claims, but no opt-out.
+The two paths look similar from the outside.
+The legal posture is meaningfully different across OWBPA timing, equity acceleration, ERISA plan status, and WARN coverage.

-How a VSP works
+How does a VSP work?

 A VSP is structured as a "group termination program" or "exit incentive program" in OWBPA terminology.
 The employer defines an eligible population (often by tenure, role, business unit, or age band), publishes the severance terms (multiplier, COBRA subsidy length, equity treatment, vacation payout), opens a consideration window (typically 45 days for the OWBPA group rule), and accepts elections.
 Employees who elect take the package and resign on the agreed date.
 Employees who decline stay employed, at least until the next round.